 With a population of slightly over half a million people, Christchurch is New Zealand’s largest city in South Island.
-In fact, after Auckland, it is the country’s second largest and most popular city.
-It is located on the edges of Canterbury plains.
+In fact, after Auckland, it is the country’s second-largest and most popular city.
+It is located on the edges of the Canterbury Plains.
 The city’s history dates back to 1850 when it was established by the English settlers.
 It has a rich English heritage depicted by its seemingly old buildings.
-Locals and travelers refer to Christchurch as garden city, a name that it really deserves.
+Locals and travelers refer to Christchurch as a garden city, a name that it deserves.
 If you just look over the city, you will be amazed by many trees growing all over like a forest.
 Recent times have seen international tourism grown tremendously in Christchurch especially due to the demand for foreign education mostly by Asian students.

 Christchurch is a place of many attractions and there are many interesting things to see in the city.
-The Arts Center is usually the first stop over for most tourists in the city even though the centre suffered a great devastation after it was hit by an earthquake in 2011.
+The Arts Center is usually the first stopover for most tourists in the city even though the center suffered a great devastation after it was hit by an earthquake in 2011.
 The Christchurch Art Gallery is a 47 million dollar facility and has thousands of visiting exhibitions and local items.
-The Air Force Museum hosts full sized replicas of many fighting planes and has dramatized the history of Air Force in New Zealand during the Vietnam War and World War II.
-The botanic gardens of Christchurch are the reasons why this city is referred to as garden city.
-The Canterbury Museum has many exhibitions that are definitely worthy seeing.
+The Air Force Museum hosts full-sized replicas of many fighting planes and has dramatized the history of Air Force in New Zealand during the Vietnam War and World War II.
+The botanic gardens of Christchurch are the reasons why this city is referred to as a garden city.
+The Canterbury Museum has many exhibitions that are worth seeing.

 The Willowbank Wildlife Reserve is quite a small park and mainly houses the kiwi bird in the natural environment and tourists can go there to kiwi viewing.
 Yaldhurst Museum is an interesting place to be and has a collection of more than 150 vintage and classic vehicles.
 Riccarton Bush in Christchurch city is the last existing forest remnants on Canterbury plains.
 Earthquake tourism is also becoming increasingly popular in Christchurch as tourists go to visit memorial sites of places that were hit by the devastating earthquake.
-Annual festivals in Christchurch are many and keep residents very busy all the year round.
-Some of the most notable festivals include summertime, The World Buskers Festival, The Festival of Romance, the Christchurch Garden Festival, kidsfest, Christchurch Arts Festival and Carols by Candlelight on the eve of Christmas.
+Annual festivals in Christchurch are many and keep residents very busy all year-round.
+Some of the most notable festivals include summertime, The World Buskers Festival, The Festival of Romance, the Christchurch Garden Festival, kids fest, Christchurch Arts Festival, and Carols by Candlelight on the eve of Christmas.